 Always enable two-factor authentication

-More and more web services are introducing two-factor authentication, which uses both a password and a second form of verification (often a text containing a unique code, for example) to keep your online activity doubly secure.
-Yes, it’s a faff, and it makes logging into things fiddlier, but you’ll be kicking yourself if your password is ever compromised and you get locked out of your email, bank account or LinkedIn profile.
+Yes, it’s a faff.
+Yes, it makes logging into things fiddlier.
+But you’ll kick yourself if your password is ever compromised and you get locked out of your email, bank account or LinkedIn profile.

 Be mindful of what personal information you post online